GenieFramework/GenieAuthorisation.jl/README.md

 #### `@authorised!(<permission>)`

-The `@authrised!` macro checks that the current user has the `<permission>` permission - if not, an exception is automatically thrown, stopping the current thread of execution:
+The `@authorised!` macro checks that the current user has the `<permission>` permission - if not, an exception is automatically thrown, stopping the current thread of execution:

 ```julia